By Christopher Vellacott

 In spite of mounting concerns about the possible consequences of the eurozone's sovereign debt problems, the banking system is better capitalized and has greater access to liquidity than at the start of the 2009 recession.

-"If you go back to the financial crisis of 2008/09, credit markets seized up and banks couldn't get funding for love nor money," said Richard Cookson, global chief investment officer at Citigroup Inc's
+"If you go back to the financial crisis of 2008/09, credit markets seized up and banks couldn't get funding for love nor money," said Richard Cookson, global chief investment officer at Citigroup Inc's <C.N> private banking arm in a research note to clients.

 "Not this time.
 It's true that credit spreads have widened, but nothing like as much."